willhunt914/robot-arm/README.md

 Cad
 ### description
-this cad was to make the 2 different arms controlled and one would mirror the other. it took a long time to import and create all the specialized parts for this project.
+This cad was to make the 2 different arms controlled and one would mirror the other. it took a long time to import and create all the specialized parts for this project.

 ### parts